 The greatest danger lurks beneath their skin.

-Tessa has been as good as dead for seven years—ever since the dweller that killed her family decided to turn her into one of its kind.
+Tessa Rhodes has been as good as dead for seven years—ever since the dweller that killed her family decided to turn her into one of its kind.
 She’s kept the infection at bay while taking out as many dwellers as possible, but knows her time is almost up.
 Going out fighting was always her plan, until she meets a man with golden eyes and a touch that makes her want to change her destiny.
-A touch surely too gentle to belong to a werewolf…

-Marcus has dedicated his life to the Blades of Janus, hoping to build peace between humans and dwellers and find a place for himself in the process.
-He’s used the strength, speed, and heightened senses of his own dweller nature with that single-minded focus—but when Tessa Rhodes storms into his life, all he can focus on is her.
+Marcus Lowell has dedicated his life to the Blades of Janus, hoping to build peace between humans and dwellers and find a place for himself in the process.
+He’s used the strength, speed, and heightened senses of his own dweller nature with that single-minded focus—but when Tessa Rhodes storms into his life, all he can think about is her.

-Tessa’s arrival upsets the balance among all the Blades in Providence, awakening an urge Marcus has fought since he was turned—the longing for a pack.
-If he can convince her not to kill him, to let him fight at her side, they stand a chance against the dweller who infected her—and maybe a chance at something more.
+Tessa’s arrival upsets the balance among all the Blades in Providence, awakening urges Marcus has fought since he was infected.
+If he can convince her to let him fight at her side, they stand a chance against the dweller pursuing her—and maybe a chance at something more.
+Will she trust him, or will the dweller tracking her be the death of them both?

 “We still have a few minutes,” Tessa said.
 “Want to show me more of that bike of yours?”